-The audit completed during the 2011/12 year has resulted in an 'amber' opinion, while no high priority recommendations were contained within the audit of the Review of the Revenue Share - Bring Contract.
-The level of agreement with audit recommendations, while below target is satisfactory, given the low number of recommendations made (2 medium priority recommendations were not accepted out of a total of 9 recommendations made).
-No 'red' level assurance reports were issued during the period.
+The level of agreement with audit recommendations has been 100%, which is above target.
 The findings of audit reports have been summarised during the year in regular internal audit progress reports to the Audit Committee.
 More information on the classification of audits is provided at Section 3 of this report along with the evidence to support this statement.

-The 6-monthly recommendations monitoring process provides valuable assurance on the timely implementation of all audit recommendations contained within audit reports that are more than 6 months old.
-While I have been able to report where there has been progress made, for example, the results of the recommendations monitor exercise that was reported in April 2012 to the Audit Committee, showed that 43% of the outstanding recommendation had been fully implemented, there remains, in my opinion, scope for improving the timeliness of implementation of audit recommendations.
+The recommendations monitoring process provides valuable assurance on the timely implementation of all audit recommendations contained within audit reports.
+While I have been able to report where there has been progress made, for example, the results of the recommendations monitor exercise that was reported in October 2012 to the Audit Committee, showed that 55% of the outstanding recommendations had been fully implemented, there remains, in my opinion, scope for improving the timeliness of implementation of audit recommendations.